Smoking and Your Health

 Smoking and tobacco use are significant risk factors for a variety of chronic disorders.
-According to the American Heart Association, cigarette smoking is the most important preventable cause of premature death in the United States, accounting for 440,000 of the more than 2.4 million annual deaths.
+According to the American Heart Association, tobacco use is the leading cause of preventable death in the United States, accounting for over 400,000 deaths each year.

 What's the link between smoking and cardiovascular disease?

 Smoking is a major cause of atherosclerosis - a buildup of fatty substances in the arteries.
 Atherosclerosis occurs when the normal lining of the arteries deteriorates, the walls of the arteries thicken, and deposits of fat and plaque block the flow of blood through the arteries.

 In coronary artery disease, the arteries that supply blood to the heart become severely narrowed, decreasing the supply of oxygen-rich blood to the heart, especially during times of increased activity.
 Extra strain on the heart may result in chest pain (angina pectoris) and other symptoms.
 Coronary artery disease can lead to a heart attack.